© 1988 Pi Arthur Stuart

 I treat people with respect.
 In the day to day operation most decisions I make don't matter how I feel about someone -- like or dislike.
 When I make a decision that involve someone I dislike or like, I look very carefully at my reasoning to determine if there is any bias.
 I try hard to be fair.

 Do you know what progressive discipline is?

 I've used it on many of my staff.
 Usually only the first few steps, i.e., counseling, documentation of warnings.
 This has generally led to satisfactory results.

 Tell me about one of your workers that was a problem?

 I had one employee that used a vehicle without authorization.
-The 1st time I gave a verbal warning.
+The first time I gave a verbal warning.
 The second time I wrote a letter of reprimand and explained that the next time it could result in termination.
 He's still with us.

 How would you motivate a marginal (but adequate) employee that had little desire to advance?